Board of Directors & Staff

 Johanna Rohrer

-Member Education & YBS Program Manager, Horizon Farm Credit
+Member Education & YBS Program Officer, Horizon Farm Credit

 Johanna has been with Farm Credit since 2018, joining the Association after a seven-year career with Pennsylvania Farm Bureau, serving as a Regional Organization Director.

-As Horizon Farm Credit’s Member Education & YBS Program Manager, Johanna focuses her time on leading the Association’s holistic approach to serving Young, Beginning, and Small farmers.
+As Horizon Farm Credit’s Member Education & YBS Program Officer, Johanna focuses her time on leading the Association’s holistic approach to serving Young, Beginning, and Small farmers.
 Johanna successfully implemented and now oversees the execution of the Association’s Grow Ahead programming efforts to help support the next generation of farmers with the tools and resources necessary for success.
-In addition, she develops and executes the Association’s customer education strategy and formal course offerings, JumpStart grant program, and Farmers on the Rise award program.
+In addition, she develops and executes the Association’s customer education strategy, formal course offerings, and beginning farmer grant program

 Johanna is a seventh generation agriculturalist and holds a bachelor’s degree in Agricultural Sciences, with a dual minor in Leadership Development and Education, from Penn State University.
 She enjoys spending her free time on her family farm with her retired horses.